Kenshi0905/landing-page/README.md

 # landing-page
-A landing page built completely on HTML and CSS as per The Odin Project!
+Serves as a practice exercise built completely on HTML and CSS

+#Acknowledgements
+This project is part of the curriculum for The Odin Project aimed at enhancing webdev skills.